Batsford Arboretum: History

-The estate of Batsford Park was inherited in 1886 by Algernon Freeman-Mitford, 1st Baron Redesdale.
+The estate of Batsford Park was inherited from the 1st Earl of Redesdale in May 1886 by the diplomat and writer A. B. Mitford, who was later created, in 1902, Baron Redesdale (by the second creation).
 He had travelled widely in Asia and developed the garden as a "wild" landscape with natural plantings inspired by Chinese and Japanese practice.

-He died in 1916 and was succeeded by David Freeman-Mitford, 2nd Baron Redesdale, who was father of the famous Mitford sisters.
-They lived at Batsford during World War I, and Nancy Mitford based the early part of her novel Love in a Cold Climate on their time at Batsford.
-In 1919 the estate was sold to cover death duties to Gilbert Wills, 1st Baron Dulverton, an heir to the W.D. & H.O.
+Lord Redesdale died in August 1916 and the property was inherited by his son, David Freeman-Mitford, 2nd Baron Redesdale.
+David was the father of the famous Mitford sisters.
+They lived at Batsford during World War I, and Nancy Mitford based the early part of her novel Love in a Cold Climate on their time at Batsford Park.

+Nancy Mitford said in her memoirs that when at Batsford they "ran across country the beautiful bleak Cotswold uplands, starting soon after breakfast when the sun was still a red globe hardly over the horizon and the trees were etched in dark blue against a pale blue, mauve and pinkish sky".

+In 1919, the estate was sold by Lord Redesdale to cover death duties to Sir Gilbert Wills, an heir to the W.D. & H.O.
 Wills tobacco fortune.
-His wife Victoria further developed the garden and specimen tree plantings.
+Sir Gilbert was later created, in 1929, the 1st Baron Dulverton.
+According to the youngest Mitford sister Deborah, Gilbert was a lifelong friend of her father.

+Lord Dulverton and his wife, Lady Victoria, further developed the garden — particularly the formal areas and the Walled Garden — with specimen tree plantings.
+During the Second World War, the area became overgrown and neglected.
+However, after inheriting the property in 1956, the 2nd Lord Dulverton restored the garden and returned it to its former beauty.

-After neglect during World War II the arboretum was revived by (Frederick) Anthony Hamilton Wills, 2nd Baron Dulverton (1915–1992), who succeeded in 1956.
+After neglect during World War II, the arboretum was revived by Anthony Wills, 2nd Baron Dulverton (1915–1992), who succeeded in 1956.
 He consolidated and expanded the collections and brought Batsford into international repute.
-To ensure the survival of the arboretum he donated Batsford Park to a charitable trust in 1984.
+To ensure the survival of the arboretum, he donated Batsford Park to a charitable trust in 1984.